hpc/pavilion2/docs/tests/env.rst

 Lastly, Pavilion writes and runs *BASH* scripts.
-It assumes that whatever your environment is, the module system will work under *BASH* as just as well as your native environment.
+It assumes that whatever your environment is, the module system will work under *BASH* just as well as your native environment.

 Environment Variables
 ---------------------